School Data Backup Strategies Before Migration: The 3-2-1 Rule for Zero Data Loss

 Why Backups Are Non-Negotiable for School Data Migration

 School data represents years of institutional knowledge, student progress records, and legal compliance documentation.
 Unlike marketing content that can be rewritten, lost student transcripts and attendance records may be irrecoverable.
-This is why backup strategies are not just technical requirements—they are entity preservation strategies that protect your school's authoritative history.
+This is why backup strategies are not just technical requirements—they are institutional preservation strategies that protect your school's authoritative history and legal standing.

 ⚠️ Critical Stat: According to the U.S. Department of Education, 43% of schools that experience significant data loss during migration never fully recover all records.
 Schools with documented 3-2-1 backup strategies reduce this risk to under 5%.